 Without further ado, let’s dive into the features.

-Call me old fashioned, but I think there’s undeniable beauty in simplicity, and that’s exactly what the Jitterbug Flip offered.
-Unlike the modern phones peddled by major cellular carriers, the phones that can fill in for a desktop computer, the Jitterbug Flip has a comparably limited feature set.
+Call me old fashioned, but I think there’s undeniable beauty in simplicity, and that’s exactly what the Lively Flip offered.
+Unlike the modern phones peddled by major cellular carriers, the phones that can fill in for a desktop computer, the Lively Flip has a comparably limited feature set.
 But for some people, particularly those who are wary of cutting edge technology, this could be a plus.

 The Flip’s screen, though small when compared to that of a smartphone, is very bright, and both numbers and messages could be easily read, as they were displayed in a large 32 point font.
 Typing on the phone was also a breeze.
 Each of the buttons was large and backlit, ensuring that I made no mistakes with either messaging or dialing numbers.